Suchitra Mitra: Recognition

 She was conferred 3 honorary D.Litt. degrees by the Rabindra Bharati University, the University of Burdwan and Jadavpur University.
 As aforementioned, Mitra was also the recipient of the Desikottama (or honorary D.Litt) of the Visva-Bharati University, which is regarded as the pinnacle of recognition in the genre of Rabindra Sangeet.

 She retired in 1984 from Rabindra Bharati University as a professor and the Head of Rabindra Sangeet Department.

 Her presence has been an inspiration to younger generations of artists who wish to master the art of Tagore.

 In popular culture

 She has been the subject of multiple biographic documentary films.
 One of them, titled Suchitra Mitra (1993) by Raja Sen, went on to win the National Film Award for Best Cultural Film.

+In 1989 Subroto Ghosh made a documentary on her entitled Suchitra Mitra....the Other Documentary which was a non-biographical work and which tried to bring out the artiste in her that had blossomed imbibing Tagore's philosophy.
+This film was shown in the Bombay International Film Festival for Short Films & Documentaries.
 She was awarded Rabindra-Tattwacharya by Tagore Research Institute, Kolkata.

 She became the first female Sheriff of Kolkata in 2001.